obsquidian/everything/transcripts-canceling.md

 So by abstraction, we get “James Charles made transphobic comments”.
 And by essentialism, we get “James Charles is a transphobe”.
 We don't give him a chance to reflect, we don't give him an opportunity to learn, we go straight to branding him a bigot.
 Nonetheless, that same week, James posted an apology to his Insta story saying:

-    “Regardless of whatever my intentions were, that came across as me saying I'm not fully gay because I have been with a trans man.
+> “Regardless of whatever my intentions were, that came across as me saying I'm not fully gay because I have been with a trans man.
 And that is absolutely, first of all, not true, like, that doesn't make me not fully gay.
 But that stereotype and implication is really, really dangerous and I'm very, very sorry.
 If you are a trans man, you are a man.
 If you're a trans girl, you are a woman.
 You are valid in your identity."

 Could you ask for a better apology?
 He not only apologizes for what he said, but he also demonstrates a clear understanding of why it was wrong.
 So does that mean people stopped calling him a transphobe?
 Of course not.

-Cancel Culture trope 5: No Forgiveness
+#### Cancel Culture Trope 5: No Forgiveness

 Cancelers will often dismiss an apology as insincere, no matter how convincingly written or delivered.
 And of course, an insincere apology is further proof of what a Machiavellian psychopath you really are.